Understanding cash-out refinancing

 - Lower monthly output.
 Homeowners who use a cash-out refinance for debt consolidation can end up lowering their overall monthly payments.
 And lower interest rates and a better financial situation may lead to a lower mortgage payment, relieving some financial pressure.

 - More cash-on-hand.
-Cash-out refinances provide the cash you need for whatever you need.
+Cash-out refinances provide you with more liquid cash on hand.
 Maybe you want to save for college or retirement, do home renovations or buy that big-ticket item you've been thinking about.

 Disadvantages of cash-out refinances

 Cash-out refinances do come with some potential disadvantages.
-They include:
+These include:

 - Too much debt.
-Sometimes life circumstances work against homeowners after a cash-out refinance.
-You risk accumulating debt you can’t afford in the future as well as put your home at risk.
+Sometimes life circumstances can work against homeowners after a cash-out refinance.
+You risk accumulating debt you can’t afford to pay off, and you risk losing your home.

 - Higher payment.
 It's possible your cash-out refinance results in higher payments than your previous mortgage.
 You need to make sure the terms of the loan align with your budget.

 - Going upside-down.
-One disadvantage with cash-out refinances is the possibility you might owe more than what your home is worth if the value decreases.
+There is a possibility you might owe more than what your home is worth if the value decreases.
 Many protections exist to help prevent homeowners from owing more than their home is worth, but there is no guarantee.

 Is a cash-out refinance a good idea?